-AxCrypt, the Popular Alternative to EFS
+AxCrypt, the Popular Alternative to EFS Encryption Windows 10:

 AxCrypt also features:

-- smartphone access for both iOS and Android,
+- Smartphone access for both iOS and Android

-- an invitation system that lets users share files and collaborate, and
+- An invitation system that lets users share files and collaborate, and

-- encrypted cloud storage via either Dropbox or Google Drive.
+- Encrypted cloud storage via either Dropbox or Google Drive.

-- Unfortunately, AxCrypt follows a freemium model and has monetized their software with the adware module OpenCandy.
+- Unfortunately, AxCrypt follows a freemium model and has monetised their software with the adware module OpenCandy.
 Among other things, OpenCandy installs web browser extensions, plugins, and toolbars that monitor and report the user’s browser activity to third parties.
 Some antivirus and anti-malware suites label OpenCandy as malware.Although AxCrypt will protect select files with encryption, it may also compromise your employees’ privacy.